toneil/parliament-corpus/README.md

 + `--party` Only adds speeches made by parliamentarians belonging to a specific party.
 Parties are denoted by their standard letter codes, e.g `s` for Socialdemokraterna and `mp` for Miljöpartiet.
 The party formerly known as Folkpartiet is now denoted by `l` (Liberalerna).

 ### corpus-download
+Downloads videos and transcripts for all speeches listed in the input catalogue, and extracts audio files from these.
+The audio files are segmented so as to align with the transcripts.

 + `--help, -h` Prints help text.
 + `--cat-path, -c` Sets the metadata catalogue to be downloaded.
 + `--root, -r` Sets the root folder for all downloaded data.